Olympus Has Fallen: Release

 Olympus Has Fallen was released in the United States on March 22, 2013.
 It was initially scheduled for an April 5, 2013 release, but moved to avoid competition with The Heat, which was to open at the same time (its release was later pushed back to June 28).
 FilmDistrict distributed the film.

 The film's trailer was criticized for using the Emergency Alert System, and several cable companies were fined by the Federal Communications Commission for airing the ad.

 Home media

 The film was released to home video in the United States on DVD and Blu-ray formats on August 13, 2013.
 It earned $38.2 million in video rental sales in the U.S.

 Controversies

 Authorship dispute

-A lawsuit was filed in 2013 by John S. Green against Rothenberger alleging Green was the source of the film's characters and material.
-Rothenberger countersued, seeking a declaration that he was sole author.
+A lawsuit was filed in 2013 by Creighton Rothenberger seeking a declaration that John S Green was not the source of the film's characters and material.
+Green countersued, seeking a declaration that he was the sole author.
 The case was eventually settled for $175,000, with Rothenberger retaining the rights to the film.